 Third-party tools for Microsoft Teams reports and dashboards

 Beesy, on the other hand, is more about specialized and customizable reports in the first place.
-You can use their solution to generate your own dashboards about a specific topic, and customize parts of said dashboard – activity ratings, goal-related activities, visualization for dashboards, and more.
-Additionally, Beesy allows for on-demand reporting with the use of their artificial intelligence, which allows detailed reports to be generated with a single request.
+You can use their solution to generate your own dashboards about a specific topic and customize parts of the said dashboard – activity ratings, goal-related activities, visualization for dashboards, and more.
+Additionally, Beesy allows for on-demand reporting with the use of its artificial intelligence, which allows detailed reports to be generated with a single request.

 Our last example is one of the solutions we’d imagine could help with a CQD-related problem we’ve discussed above – since this Call Quality Analytics tab alone offers a wealth of knowledge about the calls, such as stream ratings, average call duration, issues reported, failed calls, reasons for poor calls, and more.